SergeStinckwich/website/src/documents/public/DSLRob2012.html.md

 This workshop will focus on the use of Domain-Specific Languages and Models for Robotic Systems.
 Topics that are of special interest include:

-- dynamic languages for robotics,languages to teach robotics, visual languages for robotics,
 - domain-specific languages to express reactive behaviors, composition of behaviors, motion description languages (MDL),
 - domain-specific languages to express uncertainty, modelling of physical system, real-time constraints,
 - domain-specific languages to describe cooperative robotics and modular robotics systems,